johngachara/portfolio/README.md

 # portfolio
 my portfolio website
-view any of the html files to view the website
+open the index.html to view the website